carrotsrc/loki/README.md

 This is my current work.
 I started out using pcap to get packets from the device.
 I wanted to break it down into the specific functions to bring the device up into monitor mode correctly without using iw; however it was spitting out an error (-6 if memory serves) even though the device *can* be put into the mode.

-Since *iw* can set the monitor flag correctly, I'm now into the source code.
+Since *iw* can set the monitor flag correctly, I looked at how that was doing it.

-After working through it's preprocessor black magick for setting up the command handlers, I'm into the libnl stuff.
-At the moment I've got it pushing messages to the device but I'm fairly certain that it's spitting out an error because in *iw* it is putting the monitor flag into a nested attribute; I'm guessing the message parser is expecting that.
-Now I've got to hunt down where this happens or maybe another indication of what is going wrong.
+After working through it's preprocessor (black magick) code for setting up the command handlers, I got into the libnl stuff; using iw and the nl80211.h as a reference, the device is now switched into monitor mode correctly via a netlink message.

 ## NOTE: ##